HR-Fahim/MySQL-Data-Entry-Using-Prebuilt-Site/README.md

 # About
 This is a demo website of the Online Job Portal where a person can register as a job provider or a job seeker.
 This site shows how an online website actually works & uses its databases to collect registered information; also gives an idea about how they help us to find perfect candidates for jobs.
-In this demo, the website can be run by `Apache` localhost.
+In this demo, the website can be run by `Apache` localhost.<br/>

+<sub> ****P.S.*** It was a part of project from CSE311 course offered by CSE, NSU (North South University).*<sub/>
 # Requirements
 - Xampp<br />
 -	MySQL Workbench<br />